japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleBeginEvent...FIXME

-handleBeginEvent is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#BeginEvent[BeginEvent] event.
+handleBeginEvent is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#BeginEvent[BeginEvent] event.

 === [[handleTaskCompletion]] CompletionEvent Event Handler